gcpearse/gcpearse/README.md

 ### 🌱 Currently working on:

 - ASP.NET Core fundamentals
-- LeetCode: C#, TypeScript, SQL, Python
+- LeetCode: TypeScript, C#, Python, SQL

 <!---
 gcpearse/gcpearse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.